 Dr. Alejandro Chehtman

 Alejandro Chehtman is Professor of Law at the Law School of the University Torcuato Di Tella and a Fellow at the Argentine National Research Council (CONICET).
 He is also co-Director of the Supreme Court Project at UTDT.
-Since August 2019, he is the Head of the Law Degree at UTDT.
+From August 2019 to May 2022, he was Head of the Law Degree.
+Since june 2022 he is the Dean of the School Law at UTDT.

 Alejandro studied Law at the University of Buenos Aires, where he graduated with honors, and did his MSc in Political Theory and his PhD in Law at the LSE.
 His main research interests are Public International Law, International Criminal Law, International Humanitarian Law, and Constitutional Law, with special interest in philosophical and empirical issues.